eclipse-sumo/sumo/docs/web/docs/Tutorials/Driving_in_Circles.md

 To add the first rerouter we have to check the "id" of the last edge of our route by clicking over the edge with the right button.
 In this example the edge id is `edge2`.
 Select the id over the list and click again, this time with the left button, over the edge.
-The rerouter ahs been created.
+The rerouter has been created.
 Now we have to add a `destProbReroute`-element.
 Select the rerouter and click over it with the right-button.
 Select "Open rerouter Dialog" over the list.